SurienDG/NOTES-CS246/Bradley_Lushman/Lecture_19_Nov_13.md

 #### Contradictory
 - an interface to the client
   - indicates provided behaviour with pre/post conditions
 - an interface to subclasses
-- a "host" to insert specialized behviour
+  - a "hook" to insert specialized behviour

 It is hard to seperate these ideas if they are tied to the same function